The first phase of the supersensory stage (Band 3, Level 1) as we have seen is of a positive nature.

 And properly understood, this relativity does not apply simply to the psychological experience of space and time, but equally to the physical nature of such space and time (both of which are complementary).

-Therefore my life long interest in the true nature of space and time is strongly based on personal experience (where their dimensional characteristics underwent dramatic change).
+Therefore my life long interest in the true nature of space and time is strongly based on personal experience (where on a number of occasions, their dimensional characteristics underwent dramatic change).